Projektreferenzen

 2025

 Grid impact of thermal storage (industrial company).
-Heat batteries enable electrification of industrial heat by converting intermittent renewables into steady heat flows.
-Current grid tariffs favor base load profiles, discouraging flexible heat pump demand.
-We supported a heat battery provide in the German grid reform consultation and demonstrated that flexible heat pump demand offers both grid and customer cost advantages over base load.
+Heat batteries electrify industrial heat by turning variable renewable power into a steady heat flow, but current grid tariffs favor baseload profiles and discourage flexible operation.
+We supported a heat battery provider in Germany’s grid fee reform consultation, showing that flexible demand offers both grid and customer cost advantages over baseload.
 2025.

 Electricity procurement costs (industrial company).
 Wholesale prices, subsidies, and grid tariffs are critical for electrification investments in energy-intensive industries.
 For a major European energy consumer, we provide technical and regulatory expertise for a planned billion-euro investment.
 2025.